gh-productivity-workshops/PetSpotR/README.md

 ![Logo](./img/logo.svg)

-## Build 2023 Lab Session
+## Ignite 2023 Lab Session

-Welcome to the Build 2023 lab session for PetSpotR!
+Welcome to the Ignite 2023 lab session for PetSpotR!
 This lab will walk you through a set of exercises to run, deploy, and scale PetSpotR.

 [**🚀 Lab instructions**](./docs/0-getting-started.md)